pw4rn3r/ECE382/labs/lab4/index.md

 ## Objectives

-You've spent the last few lessons transitioning from programming in assembly language to C.  In this lab, you'll use C to create an etch-a-sketch-type program that utilizes some subroutines from Lab 3.
-You'll be expected to write clean, maintainable, modular code that is committed regularly to Git.
+You've spent the last few lessons transitioning from programming in assembly language to C.  In this lab, you'll use C to create an etch-a-sketch-type program that utilizes some subroutines from Lab 3.  **You'll be expected to write clean, maintainable, modular code that is committed regularly to Git.**

 ## Group Work Requirements

-####If you are considering working on Lab 4 as a group here are the requirements:
+### If you are considering working on Lab 4 as a group here are the requirements:

 - **Max Group size is 2**
 - You must create a separate shared repo for the group to the shared repo named ECE382_LastName1_LastName2
 - Each team member will place a link at the top of a readme in your personal repo in a Lab 4 folder
 - Both partners must make contributions to the Lab and document contributions in commit messages
 - Most likely you will have to switch your CCS workspace to a new folder to separate your repo from your private repo
-- Don't forget to give you instructor access to the repo
+- **Don't forget to give you instructor access to the repo**
 - The expectation is that if you have twice the team members that you will have a better product
-- Remember you **commit** to you own local copy of the repo, you **push** your to the cloud, and you **pull** the cloud copy to your local copy
+- Remember you **commit** to you own local copy of the repo, you **push** your code to the bitbucket cloud, and you **pull** the bitbucket cloud copy to your local copy
 - You may want to review merging and branching allow for better collaboration [merge a file](https://confluence.atlassian.com/bitbucket/use-a-git-branch-to-merge-a-file-681902555.html) or [git merge](https://git-scm.com/docs/git-merge)

 ## Details